gskaggs/blog/posts/learning-python.md

 # How to Learn Python

-Since starting my degree in computer science, I’ve received several requests from friends and family for advice on getting started with programming, and in particular, getting started with Python programming.
-In this post, I
+<br>Since starting my degree in computer science, I’ve received several requests from friends and family for advice on getting started with programming, and in particular, getting started with Python programming.
+In this post I compiled a list of resources and lessons I would recommend to anyone learning Python.<br><hr>

-### 1. Start with Coding Bat
+### 1. Start with CodingBat
 <img src="../resources/learning-python/coding_bat.png" alt="Coding Bat website" style="max-width:40%; float:right;">

-[Coding Bat](https://codingbat.com/python) provides an invaluable supply of simple programming puzzles.
+[CodingBat](https://codingbat.com/python) provides an invaluable supply of simple programming puzzles.
 Users create their own accounts and can see their progress as they through the fundamentals of Python syntax and logic.
 When I taught programming last summer, I had students do several problems from each section as homework and left the rest to be done at the student’s discretion.

 On this site, I urge you to pause after achieving each correct solution.
 Programming is a craft, and you should constantly ask yourself: how could I have written this code more concisely?
 How could I make this solution simpler?
 How could I have solved the problem faster?